SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Cyber Reasoning Systems

 \PP{BugBuster: Pragmatic Technology Choices.} \bugbuster follows a pragmatic philosophy, preferring simple and stable technology choices.
 For bug finding, the design is traditional fuzzing and program analysis centric, with LLMs limited to auxiliary roles like seed generation.
 When adopting academic techniques~\cite{42-bandfuzz,42-patchagent}, the team consistently simplifies them to be practical, replacing sophisticated optimizations.

 \PP{Lacrosse: DSPy-Based Multi-LLM Workflow.} \lacrosse uses a Lisp-based task distributor to coordinate fuzzing~\cite{musliner-saso-2013,musliner2016fuzzbomb}, patching, and analysis in a multi-agent system~\cite{musliner:21}.
-DSPy~\cite{dspy} manages diverse LLMs in parallel or as fallbacks, with patching failures feeding back to refine vulnerability characterization.
+DSPy~\cite{dspy} manages diverse LLMs in parallel or as fallbacks, with patch failures refining vulnerability analysis.